When We Fight, We Fight To Win

 Once you’ve received medical treatment from responding paramedics, take photos of the crash site.
 Document everything and pay special attention to damaged roads or lane dividers, vehicles, and any other nearby hazards or debris that may have contributed to your crash.

-Next, take down the other driver’s information and, if he/she is a commercial driver, the information of their employer.
-Also, collect contact information from any bystanders or other injured parties, along with brief accounts of what they saw – they could be used as witnesses.
+Next, take down the other driver’s information and, if they are a commercial driver, the information of their employer.
+Also, collect contact information from any bystanders or other injured parties along with brief accounts of what they saw – they could be used as witnesses.

 You should also write down the names and badge numbers of the responding officers and obtain a copy of the accident report.

-Once you’ve taken care of everything at the scene of the crash, schedule an appointment with your doctor for a more thorough medical examination, and reach out to a truck accident attorney at our firm to learn more about your legal options.
+Once you’ve taken care of everything at the scene of the crash, schedule an appointment with your doctor for a more thorough medical examination and reach out to one of our truck accident attorneys to learn more about your legal options.

 Don’t Wait To Contact Our Chicago Truck Accident Lawyers